Billion Dollar Babies

-Billion Dollar Babies is the sixth studio album by American rock band Alice Cooper, released in March 1973 by Warner Bros.
-Records.
-The album became the best selling Alice Cooper record at the time of its release, hit number one on the album charts in both the United States and the United Kingdom, and went on to be certified platinum by the Recording Industry Association of America.
+Billion Dollar Babies is the sixth studio album by American rock band Alice Cooper, released on February 27, 1973 The album became the best selling Alice Cooper record at the time of its release, hitting number one on the album charts in the United States and the United Kingdom, and was certified platinum by the Recording Industry Association of America.

 The album has been retrospectively praised by such critics as Robert Christgau, Greg Prato of AllMusic, and Jason Thompson of PopMatters, but The Rolling Stone Album Guide (2004) gave the album only two and a half stars.

 Songs were recorded in both the state of Connecticut and London, England.
 Lyrics cover topics and themes such as necrophilia, dental fear, horror, and sexual harassment.
-At 40 minutes and 51 seconds, it is the longest studio album the band has ever released; this does not count any of Cooper's solo albums.

 Recording and production

 Drummer Neal Smith has said that the album can be traced back to the song "Caught in a Dream" from the album Love It to Death (1971).
 The first recording sessions for the album took place in Greenwich, Connecticut, in a mansion called the Galesi Estate.
-To achieve certain vocal sounds and echoes, microphones were run through rooms of various sizes and a greenhouse.
+To achieve certain vocal sounds and echoes, microphones were run through rooms of various sizes and through a greenhouse.
 Other sessions were held at Morgan Studios in London, where singer Donovan contributed to the album by singing on its title track.
 The album was produced by Bob Ezrin with Gerry Lyon as assistant in New York, Connecticut and London.

 Guitarists Glen Buxton and Michael Bruce both used Gibson SGs for the album.
 Three additional guitarists (including longtime band friend Mick Mashbir and New York-based session musicians Dick Wagner and Steve Hunter) were retained to cover for Buxton, who suffered from alcohol abuse-related pancreatitis throughout the sessions.

 A quadraphonic mix of the album was released on both 8-track and reel-to-reel format, as well as vinyl.
 This features radically different mixes of all of the songs, including different vocal tracks ("Raped and Freezin'"), unfaded endings ("Generation Landslide"), and editing ("I Love the Dead").
 Alice's lead vocals are more upfront in the quad mix than the stereo mix.

-There has been discussion that this mix of the album can be found on the DVD-Audio release, which is not the case.
+Rumors that this mix of the album can be found on the DVD-Audio release are untrue.
 The DVD-Audio release contains a newer 5.1 channel mix of the album, based on the original 2-channel tracks as opposed to the quad mix.
+In June of 2023 Rhino released a Blu-ray with the quadraphonic and stereo mixes.